Fiji vs Rarotonga vs Samoa: Discover the Best Island to Pick for Your Holiday 2023

 Conclusion: Fiji vs Rarotonga vs Samoa

 All of the islands are gorgeous and no matter which one you choose you aren’t really going to go wrong.
-It just depends what you want out of your holiday.
+It just depends on what you want out of your holiday, once you’ve decided this then you’re well on your way to picking your ideal location and planning a trip of a lifetime.